ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 ```
 You may need to run this command a few times to capture incoming traffic.
 This command will provide the IP addresses `(From the above example: 185.181.199.249)` connected to the server over ports 80 and 443.
 You can now perform a `whois` on these IP addresses to see which CDN provider they belong to.

 You can also check the web services access logs to ensure traffic is going to the server in question.
-Typcailly the access logs are located in `/var/nginx/log/ukfast.net-access.log`.
+Typically the access logs are located in `/var/nginx/log/ukfast.net-access.log`.
 We can use the `tail` command to monitor the access log and the grep command to filter to our query string:

 ```console
 root@server:~# tail -f /var/log/nginx/ukfast.net-access.log | grep trafficflow
 ```

-Submit a request to the website with a qurey string of trafficflow:
+Submit a request to the website with a query string of `trafficflow`:

 ```console
 user@server:~$ curl -IL ukfast.net?trafficflow